JohnBorghi/Supporting_Scientific_Data/SSD_04_documentation.md

 This typology is not necessarily complete and the differences between each type can be fuzzy and context dependent.
 Different areas within biomedical science may also have different standards and expectations for different forms of documentation.
 But two statements hold true for all three.

->[!Important]
-> Document more than you think is necessary, in greater detail than you think is necessary.
+` Document more than you think is necessary, in greater detail than you think is necessary. `

->[!Important]
-> If it is not documented, it did not happen.
+` If it is not documented, it did not happen. `

-**Metadata Schemas and Ontologies**
+### Metadata Schemas and Ontologies

 Before getting into the details of how to develop and maintain each “type” of documentation, it is worth delving into the broader category of metadata.